As a teenager, a lot of things are confusing for us while our bodies develop.

 Exercise and stress reduction, like sleep, can help your body release melatonin.
 Aside from that, these can also hasten dead skin cells repair, effectively accelerating hair growth.

 Minoxidil is a well-known growth stimulant.
 Apply it on your face and wait for it to increase blood flow into your hair follicles.
-With healthier hair follicles, you grow hair faster.
+With healthier hair follicles, you grow your teenage beard faster.

 Using Derma Rollers